jedalto/course-tai-s26/ai-testcases/project-testcases/testcase-quiz2-robotNavigation-JD.md

-# AI Testcase (TC) Template
+# AI Testcase (TC) For Robot Navigation
-_ // This file has a template for recording testcases for chatbots_

 ### 1. TC-identifier:
-_ // Identifier for the test case._
+TC-RN-01

 ### 2. TC-name:
-_ // Name for the test case._
+Battery at 0%

 ### 3. TC-objective:
-_ // Describe what we are trying to evaluate from the test case._
+Test AI behavior when the batter is completely drained during or even at the start of navigation.

 ### 4. TC-input:
-_ // The input to be given_
+battery_level: 0.0
+...

 ### 5. TC-reference-output:
-_ // The output to be used as reference to compare and evaluate AI._
+Cannot mark it as a successful run, but there also were no collisions.
+Possibly, don't count any data with 0 battery, but can use the run leading up to the dead battery.

 ### 6. TC-harm-risk-info:
 _ // Risk information that the test case may be associated with.
-Also mention harm categories from the book: HC1-incorrect-info, HC2-opinion-manipulation, HC3-unstable-extrauserinfo, HC4-incomprehensible-ai.
-Or, use HC5 for others. _
+Also mention harm categories from the book: HC1-incorrect-info
+No way of knowing if there was a collision or not.
+Simply cannot give a definite result.

 ### 7. TC-other-info:
-_ // Any other information to be recorded. _
+...

 ----